dailybruin/the-stack/_posts/2022-04-21-sports-records.md

   <!-- <canvas id="men-bb-chart2"></canvas> -->
 </div>

+Since the data is only from 1992 to 2021, it should be noted that the above plot is very much an incomplete picture.
+Notably, UCLA has had 10 championships from 1964-1975 that are not accounted for here.
+Keeping this in mind, there are still some interesting patterns to note.
+Right off the bat it seems like having a record-breaking player on your team is not necessary for March Madness success.
+Our championship in 1995 (defeating Arkansas, 89-78) was with zero record-setters, and our runner-up season in 2006 was similarly lacking in a record-setter.

 UCLA's Women's basketball has also seen it's fair share of success.
 With the most notable player statistically being Denise Curry, leading UCLA in highest points in a single season (930) as well as rebounds (360).
 <div>
   <div id="wbb-stats-menu" style="display: inline; float: left;"></div>